catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

  | 18d3a376-ac33-4740-a2d3-19879f4807af | nginx-por-stack | CREATE_IN_PROGRESS | 2015-11-12T20:19:42Z |
  +--------------------------------------+-----------------+--------------------+----------------------+

-As you can see the creation is in progress.
-You can use the ``event-list`` command to check the progress of creation process:
+As you can see, the creation is in progress.
+You can use the ``event-list`` command to check the progress of the creation process:

 .. code-block:: bash